BareBones-RPG/BareBones-RPG.github.io/README.md

 ### Attack Roll

 It is the player's turn, and they decide to go for an attack, depending on the type of weapon they may hold.
 They will then roll for their respective Attribute.

+- Anytime a player rolls a 5 or 6, the attack happens.
+- If player rolls a 6, this is a critical hit.
+The player will do double the damage against enemy.
+This attack will reduce the enemies armor.
+The armor will reduce from a d8-d6-d4-d2-0.
-Anytime a player rolls a 5 or 6, the attack happens. nless, player holds their **action for a round or want to react** to an enemy's action this can bring the success treshold down to **4**, instead of **5-6** in normal circumstances.
+- A player holds their **action for a round or want to react** to an enemy's action this can bring the success treshold down to **4**, instead of **5-6** in normal circumstances.

 ### Enemy's Turn

 Enemies can move and attack or take cover.
-When attacking, the player must make a Defense roll.
-If the PC fails, then the attack occurs.
-On a roll of 1, the enemy crits the attack against PC.
+When attacking, the player must make a Mobility Save roll.
+- If the PC fails, then the attack occurs and players will roll damage reduction if wearing armor.
+- **On a roll of 1** with their Mobility Save, the enemy crits their attack against the Player Character and they will roll damage reduction if wearing armor.
+This will reduce the **armor quality**.

 ### Roll a Mobility Save to Dodge an Attack

 Players and NPCs about to be attacked will roll Mobility save against an upcoming attack.

+- If the defender rolls a 6, they can avoid the attack and make a counterattack.
+- On a 5, the defender successfully avoids the attack.
+- On 4- roll the player will be hit and will need to roll for damage reduction depending on what armor they are wearing.
-If the defender rolls a 6, they can avoid the attack and make a counterattack.
-On a 5, the defender successfully avoids the attack.
-If the defender rolls a 1, the attacker does a critical hit.
-A critical hit deals double the damage depending on what weapon they are holding.
-This will decrease the weapon’s quality until the weapon is broken.
+- If the defender rolls a 1, the attacker does a critical hit.
+A critical hit deals double the damage depending on what they are wearing.
+This will decrease the armor’s quality until is broken.

-When the PC holds a shield, they will receive a +1 bonus towards their roll result for defense.
+When the PC holds a shield, they will receive a -1 damage when hit.
 If the roll ends with multiple 1s, the shield will break.
+The PC can ignore all damage from one attack but the shield breaks.

 ### The Rule of Failure and Success Roll with Multiple Dice

 In BareBones RPG, players and enemies may roll more than 1 die.
 Success and failure rolls will differ in combat whenever multiple dice are rolled.

-If 1s and 6s are rolled together, if there are more 6s than 1s, it is ruled a success.
-If there are more 1s than 6s on the single roll, it is ruled a fumble.
+- If 1s and 6s are rolled together, if there are more 6s than 1s, it is ruled a success.
+- If there are more 1s than 6s on the single roll, it is ruled a fumble.
 This also applies to Spell Mishap.

 ## Aiding or Interfering